codehhui/MetaVAD/README.md

 # MetaVAD
-The code is being organized and we will release the complete code soon
+The code is being organized and we will release the complete code soon.